Are Your Chickens Eggs Safe For Consumption?

 It is almost impossible to buy chicks or chickens that have been raised on certified organic starter and grower crumble.
 Other starter and grower crumble can contain medications in addition to the previously sprayed feed ingredients.
 If you look closely on the packaging of some of the common starter crumbles you may notice:

-Warning: Do not feed to laying birds in production.
+Warning: Do not feed to PULLETS or POL’S (Point of Laying).

-Vegetables not labelled certified organic have been previously sprayed with pesticides and insecticides.
+Vegetables not labelled CERTIFIED ORGANIC most probably have been previously sprayed with pesticides and insecticides.

-If you were worried about the soil in your backyard you can build up the area underneath the chicken pen with new soil.
-You can also source certified organic soils which are your best option.
+If you were worried about the soil in your backyard you can EXPORT the old soil and IMPORT/BUILD UP the area underneath the chicken pen and run with new soil.
+Source certified organic soils which are your best option.